Bulk Operations using Entity Framework Core Extension

 }

-For a better understanding, please modify the Program class as follows: In the below example, first, we fetch all the students whose Branch is CSE and then update the First Name and Last Name, and finally update the updated data to the database using the BulkUpdate Extension Method.
+The BulkDelete and BulkDeleteAync methods extend our DbContext object, which allows us to delete a large number of entities from the database with a single round trip, improving the application’s performance.
+For a better understanding, please modify the Program class as follows: In the below example, first, we fetch all the students where the Branch is CSE, and then we delete the retrieved student using the BulkDelete Extension Method.

 using EFCoreCodeFirstDemo.Entities;